testissimo/testissimo.github.io/documentation/selectors.md

   <li> <b>:value-ends(value) </b>- (extractable)  </li>
 </ul>

-Location url based filtering - usefull if you have many components, but not all of them are suitable for some pages, it helps to filter them
+Location url based filtering - useful if you have many components, but not all of them are suitable for some pages, it helps to filter them
 <ul>
   <li> <b>:url-contains(text)</b>  </li>
   <li> <b>:url-query-contains(text) </b>- exclude "?"  </li>